bowman2001/perplexdoc/content/doc/page/title/index.md

 tags: [title, page]
 ---

-The title section is generated from meta-data in the front-matter.
+The title section is generated from meta-data in the frontmatter.
 {.p-first}
 <!--more-->

 Most parameters for the title section contain strings.
-Often, we can just type them directly into the YAML front-matter block.
+Often, we can just type them directly into the YAML frontmatter block.

 There is **one caveat for YAML strings**: In case we’re using characters, which are reserved for YAML formatting, we need to enclose strings in (straight) quotes to avoid parsing errors.
 {.box-info}